How to Change Outdoor Light Fixture

 Choose the Right Fixture

-The first step to changing an outdoor light fixture is to decide which type of light you want.
+The first step to Change Outdoor Light Fixture is to decide which type of light you want.
 There are many different styles available, so it’s easy to find one that suits your home.
 Also, there is a range of colors to choose from depending on your preference.
 The most common types of fixtures are Victorian-style, contemporary, classic, and modern.

 If you’re looking for something simple then you may want a more traditional style such as Victorian or classic, while something more extravagant might call for a modern or contemporary look.
 You’ll also want to think about the size of the fixture as well as whether or not you need it to be flush with the siding or if it can be mounted on a post.